k8ssandra/k8ssandra/docs/content/en/tasks/manage/private-registries/_index.md

 title: "Private registries"
 linkTitle: "Private registries"
 weight: 1
-description: "Optional steps to use private registries with K8ssandra and its deployed components."
+description: "Optional steps to use private registries with K8ssandra Operator and its deployed components."
 ---

-Starting in the 1.3.0 release, K8ssandra supports the use of private registries.
+K8ssandra Operator supports the use of private registries.
 This feature is designed for those users who have limited or restricted access to public registries such as [Docker Hub](https://hub.docker.com).
 Site Reliability Engineers and developers can use the examples in this topic (and linked related topics) to provide access to all the images required for their K8ssandra environment.

 ## Introduction

-All images used by K8ssandra are pulled from Docker Hub, a publicly accessible registry.
+All images used by K8ssandra Operator are pulled from Docker Hub, a publicly accessible registry.
 There are situations where some users need the ability to pull images from a different registry.
 Examples:

 * Consider ["air gapped"](https://en.wikipedia.org/wiki/Air_gap_(networking)) deployments, where there is no access to the public Internet.
 This scenario means images cannot be pulled from Docker Hub or any other external registry.
 Images must be pulled from a registry on the user's internal network.